truemagic-coder/solana-agent-kit/README.md

 * MCP - Interface with MCP web servers
 * Image Generation - Generate images with OpenAI, Grok, or Gemini with uploading to S3 compatible storage
 * Nemo Agent - Generate Python projects with Nemo Agent with uploading to S3 compatible storage
-* Token Math - Reliable token amount calculations for swaps and limit orders (LLMs are bad at math!)
+* Token Math - Reliable token amount calculations for swaps, limit orders, and transfers (LLMs are bad at math!)

 ## 📦 Installation